 Medicare Basics & FAQ

-The referral type used by all GPs is called a Mental Health Care Plan (MHCP).
+The referral type used by all GPs is called a Mental Health Treatment Plan (MHTP).

 All Medicare rebates are processed through our online agreement with Medicare.

 This is done at the end of your appointment after first paying the agreed fee.

 No need for your to find time in your busy schedule to visit Medicare to claim your rebate.